marz1877/rainmeter_image_show/README.md

 # Feature

-1. Use 1 to 7 different folders for each slot
+1. Use 1 to 7 different folders for each slot.
-1. Customize Time
+2. Customize change time for each slot.
+3. Manually change images with arrow button.

 # Installation
 1. Download this repo [https://github.com/marz1877/rainmeter_image_show/archive/refs/heads/main.zip]